 - Excursion to Wieliczka Salt Mines, including Lunch

 - Excursion to the Elblag & Ostroda Canal, including Lunch

 - Excursion to the Old City of Gdansk, including Lunch

 This tour starts in Berlin Germany, but if you would like to travel on the outward journey at the same time as the Tour Directors, please book the optional tour package so that everything can be arranged on your behalf

 OPTIONAL EXTRA PACKAGE

-- Return Dover/Calais Ferry with 60 day Flexible Ticket + Club Class Lounge
+- Return Dover/Calais Ferry with a Flexible Ticket + Club Class Lounge

 - Dinner at the campsite in Holland